eurostat/gridviz/docs/reference.md

 ## Side styles

+The __side styles__ are special:They do not display the cells, but their sides.
+They can be used to show discontinuities between cell values with, for example, some shadow effect.

 ### Side style

 [![side style](img/styles/side.png)](https://eurostat.github.io/gridviz/examples/styles/side.html)

 This style displays the sides of the cells as segments with different colors and widths, depending on the values of the 2 adjacent cells.
-This style is special because it does not display the cells, but their sides.
-It can be used to show discontinuities between cell values with, for example, some shadow effect.

 See [this example](https://eurostat.github.io/gridviz/examples/styles/side.html) ([code](../examples/styles/side.html)).